Alabama's Governor Resigns Amid Scandal Over Alleged Affair And Cover-Up

 "The agreement specifies that Bentley must surrender campaign funds totaling $36,912 within a week and perform 100 hours of community service as a physician.
 He also cannot seek public office again."

-The governor was briefly booked in Montgomery jail, according to local media reports, before heading to the state Capitol to announce his resignation.
+The governor, a Republican, was briefly booked into Montgomery jail, according to local media reports, before heading to the state Capitol to announce his resignation.

+Republican state Rep. Ed Henry, who had introduced articles of impeachment against Bentley last year, said, "I think we have a great day for Alabama, where justice was done.
+Corruption was spotted, recognized and dealt with. ... even though it was slower and little more painful than we had anticipated."

 Bentley had vowed as recently as Friday not to resign, saying he had done nothing illegal.